fredriko/gavagai-lexicon-graph/README.md

 BestBuy Reviews Retriever
 =========================

-This is a utility for retrieving product reviews from [BestBuy](http://www.bestbuy.com/) and output the reviews as a CSV spreadsheet.
+This is a utility for creating a Neo4j graph database from the word knowledge in [Gavagai Living Lexicon](http://lexicon.gavagai.se/).

 Prerequisites
 -------------

-You will need an API key from BestBuy.
-Sign up for one [here](https://developer.bestbuy.com/).
+You will need an API key from [Gavagai](http://gavagai.se).
+Sign up for one [here](https://developer.gavagai.se/).

 You will need Maven installed.
 Refer to the [Maven homepage](https://maven.apache.org/) for instructions on how to install it.

+You will need the Neo4j Community Edition installed.
+Instructions are available at [the Neo4j homepage](http://neo4j.com/download/).

 Build